-San Francisco Choral Artists is a 24-voice, professional-level, chamber ensemble specializing in innovative programming and performance excellence.
+San Francisco Choral Artists is a 24-voice chamber ensemble specializing in innovative programming, performance excellence, and fostering the work of living composers.
 SFCA has premiered over 230 works and is winner of the 2012 ASCAP/Chorus America Award for Adventurous Programming, affirming its reputation for eclectic programming and stunning performances of music spanning 600 years.

-Through our Roger Nixon Living Music Initiative, SFCA supports the creation of new music and fosters living composers through programs such as our New Voices Project for composers under 30, Composer-in-Residence and Not-in-Residence programs, and Composers Invitational.
+Through our Roger Nixon Living Music Initiative, SFCA supports living composers and the creation of new music in programs such as our New Voices Project for composers under 30, Composer-in-Residence and Not-in-Residence programs, and Composers Invitational.
 We also actively seek to encourage and develop young student composers through student-composer outreach programs.

 The Choral Artists offer audiences three to four concerts sets per season in locations across the San Francisco Bay Area, showcasing new works by living composers programmed alongside masterworks and favorites from the choral repertoire.

-SFCA performs mostly unaccompanied.
-We also cultivate unusual collaborations and have performed with Philharmonia Baroque Orchestra, The Alexander String Quartet, Composers Inc., Veretski Pass klezmer trio, and The Whole Noyse early music wind band, among others.
+While SFCA performs mostly unaccompanied, we also cultivate unusual collaborations and have performed with Philharmonia Baroque Orchestra, The Alexander String Quartet, Composers Inc., Veretski Pass klezmer trio, and The Whole Noyse early music wind band, among others.

 To fulfill our mission to living composers, local composers, and young composers, in a typical two seasons SFCA will perform: